Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Delete') and resource ('a database from OpenMetadata'), providing a specific verb+resource combination.
-However, it doesn't differentiate from sibling delete tools (like delete_table, delete_schema) beyond the resource type, missing explicit distinction about scope or hierarchy.
+The description clearly states the action ('Delete') and the resource ('a database from OpenMetadata').
+It is specific and distinguishes from sibling delete tools targeting other entities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.